 The IR Department, a department under the direct control of the CEO, is responsible for dialogue with investors including shareholders, and the CEO is responsible for overseeing this.
-When there is an individual request from an investor, the CEO or a corporate director in charge will engage in dialogue as necessary.
+When there is an individual request from an investor, the CEO or other officers will engage in dialogue as necessary.